andyarvanitis/andyarvanitis.github.io/source/_posts/2017-01-03-an-ffi-example-for-purescript-c-plus-plus-pcre.markdown

                    const unsigned char *tableptr);
 {% endcodeblock %}

-The approach I've chosen to take is to create a simplified and pure<a href="#footnote"><sup>1</sup></a> PureScript C++ wrapper function for `pcre_compile` which simply takes a string and option(s), and returns either an error string or a valid (foreign, opaque) `pcre` object.
+The approach I've chosen to take is to create a simplified and pure<a href="#footnote"><sup>1</sup></a> PureScript C++ wrapper function for `pcre_compile` which simply takes a string and options, and returns either an error string or a valid (foreign, opaque) `pcre` object.
 PureScript strings are native strings, so that means the only foreign types we need to declare are for the options and the `pcre` compiled code object:

 {% codeblock lang:haskell %}
 foreign import data PCREOption :: *